zoran-horvat/easy-parse/README.md

-# Easy Parse - Parser Generator
+# Easy Parse: Parser Generator and Plaintext Compiler

 Library project which helps incorporate parsing and compiling plaintext into other projects.
 Basic feature include:
 * Compiling grammar into a reusable parser definition - Parser generation is an expensive operation, and hence it is done only once per grammar